gcamacho079/weather_widget/README.md

 ## Configuration

-To configure with your own API keys, place a file config.js inside the dist folder.
+To configure with your own API keys, place a file called config.js inside the dist folder.

+Then, include the following code:

 ```javascript
 var config = {